 - Writing structure

 - Change the content of a manuscript, such as adding or deleting scenes or characters

+For example, you might have to make the right word choice between to cute or too cute.
 In summary, substantive editing is about making sure your writing is ready to be published.
 So next time you see someone talking about substantive editing, now you know what they’re talking about!